MartinPankraz/sap-hacker-in-a-day/student/README.md

 > [!NOTE]
 >🏋🏽‍♂️**Difficulty meter** (1 star = walk in the park | 5 stars = squeeze your brains out ): 🌟🌟🌟🌟🌟
->⏱Allow ~2 hours to complete your journey
+>⏱Allow ~2 hours to complete your journey when skipping the optional quests.

 > [!IMPORTANT]
 >The guide and screenshots refer to the English terms.
 We recommend to **adjust your browser language to English** to avoid confusion.
 Some of the translated texts can be misleading.